MobinaPoulaei/DL_HW1_SUT/README.md

 # Deep Learning Course - Sharif University of Technology
 ### Instructor: Dr. Mahdieh Soleymani

-The assignment cover fundamental concepts of deep learning, from theoretical foundations to practical implementation using PyTorch.
-The theoretical portion of this homework covers fundamental mathematical concepts crucial to deep learning — matrix calculus, manual backpropagation, optimization fundamentals (line search, Adam), and basic hands-on exercises (implementing small networks / training loops).

-This repository contains my solutions and code for the first homework assignment of the Deep Learning course at Sharif University of Technology. [cite_start]This assignment focuses on foundational concepts, including mathematical derivations and practical implementations of neural networks in PyTorch[cite: 204].
+This repository cover fundamental concepts of deep learning, from theoretical foundations to practical implementation using PyTorch.
+This assignment focuses on foundational concepts, including mathematical derivations and practical implementations of neural networks in PyTorch[cite: 204].

 ---

 ### **Theoretical Section**

-The theoretical portion of this homework covers fundamental mathematical concepts crucial to deep learning. [cite_start]My handwritten answers are submitted in a single PDF file as required by the course[cite: 13, 14].
+The theoretical portion of this homework covers fundamental mathematical concepts crucial to deep learning.
+My handwritten answers are submitted in a single PDF file as required by the course.
 The topics covered are:

-* [cite_start]**Matrix Differentiation**: Derivations for various matrix expressions[cite: 18].
+* **Matrix Differentiation**: Derivations for various matrix expressions[cite: 18].
-* [cite_start]**Backpropagation**: Step-by-step calculation of gradients for a custom neural network architecture[cite: 46].
+* **Backpropagation**: Step-by-step calculation of gradients for a custom neural network architecture[cite: 46].
-* [cite_start]**Optimization**: Analysis of the Backtracking Line Search and Adam optimization algorithms[cite: 72, 99].
+* **Optimization**: Analysis of the Backtracking Line Search and Adam optimization algorithms[cite: 72, 99].
-* [cite_start]**Regularization**: Concepts related to Lipschitz continuity and the role of Weight Decay[cite: 175, 197].
+* **Regularization**: Concepts related to Lipschitz continuity and the role of Weight Decay[cite: 175, 197].

 ### **Practical Section**